Project Dialogue Vol.3: Definition of Botong: Now Here is Nowhere (2016)

 DSC1948.jpg

-1,875 days of lonely home_2016_mixed media, variable dimensions
+1,875 days of lonely home, 2016, mixed media, variable dimensions

 Moving to the last space one will find 1875 Days of Lonely Home (2015) that epitomizes the loneliness endured by the so-called ghireohghi (seagull) dads of Korea who sacrifice themselves and live apart from wife and children for years-on-end for the sake of their children’s education abroad, along with Go, get it (2015) that speaks for of the “tiger moms” who adopt a strict and rigorous educational regime for their children to ensure their success.